-We asked our Senior Consultant and Director of Agile Transformation, Grant Beck what was the last book he read.
+We asked our Senior Consultant and Director of Agile Solutions, Grant Beck what was the last book he read.
 Grant’s last read was The People’s Scrum: Agile Ideas for Revolutionary Transformation by Tobias Mayer.
 Interested in Agile and want a quick read?
 Pick this one up.

 Three Reasons Why You Should Read This Book